Phil Taylor (darts player): 2014

 His form in the Premier League picked up remarkably as he remained unbeaten in his final 11 matches which included a 7–4 victory over Van Gerwen.
 Taylor finished third in the table for the second year in a row to qualify for the play-offs.
-Taylor led Raymond van Barneveld 3–0 in the semi-finals but could only hit 26% of his doubles during the match and, ultimately was defeated 8–5.
+Taylor led Raymond van Barneveld 3–0 in the semi-finals, but hit 26% of his doubles during the match and, ultimately, was defeated 8–5.
 This was the first time that the Dutchman had beaten him in the tournament in 21 attempts.
 Later, Taylor said that the six missed darts at double to move 5–2 ahead had played heavily on his mind and had made him nervous during the match- a feeling which he had never experienced before during his 26-year career.

 Taylor and Lewis could not complete a hat-trick of World Cup of Darts titles as they were defeated by the Netherlands in the final.
 Taylor lost 4–0 to Van Gerwen, while Lewis was beaten 4–0 by Van Barneveld and 4–2 by Van Gerwen, which meant that the tie was over before Taylor's second singles match.
 Taylor later reflected on the first half of 2014 as the worst spell of form in his career.

 Taylor threw his 10th televised nine-dart finish in the second round of the World Matchplay during a 13–6 win over Michael Smith.
 He returned to top form during the event beating Gary Anderson 17–15 with an average of 105.27 in the semi-finals.
 However, Taylor saved his best performance for the final as he raced into 7–1 and 13–2 leads over Van Gerwen and went on to seal his seventh consecutive Matchplay title and 15th in total with an 18–9 victory whilst averaging 107.27.

 Taylor won the inaugural Perth Darts Masters after beating Van Gerwen in the final 11–9 whilst averaging 105.08.
 He then defended his Sydney Darts Masters title by beating Stephen Bunting 11–3 in the final.
 In the quarter-finals of the World Grand Prix, Taylor lost 3–1 against James Wade.
 This was the first time that Wade had beaten Taylor in a major televised knockout tournament.
 At the European Championship, Taylor lost 10–9 in a thriller to Stephen Bunting.
 Taylor comfortably progressed to the final of the Grand Slam and a meeting with Dave Chisnall.
-Despite taking an initial 5–0 lead, the final was by far his closest match of the event as Chisnall fought back to 10–10, before Taylor rediscovered his best form to win another five unanswered legs and seal his sixth Grand Slam title 16–13.
+Following an initial 5–0 lead, the final was by far his closest match of the event as Chisnall fought back to 10–10, before Taylor rediscovered his best form to win another five unanswered legs and seal his sixth Grand Slam title 16–13.